noi-techpark/it.bz.opendatahub.sparql/README.md

 ```

 6. Visit the Ontop endpoint
-* Now we can open the <http://localhost:8080> in the browser and test SPARQL queries
+* Now we can open the link <http://localhost:8080> in the browser and test SPARQL queries